itk-dev-rpa/KMD-nova-password-bot/README.md

 ## Setup

-Process parameters is required, setup as a comma-seperated string:
+Process parameters is required, setup as a comma-separated string:
 "Robot 123", "KMD robot".

 ## Requirements